BuddhaNexus/buddhanexus/README.md

 ### Building locally:

-The project generates many, many dynamic pages which in most cases will preclude the possibility of running a normal build locally.
+The project generates many, many static pages which in most cases will preclude the possibility of running a normal build locally.

 It is possible to use the [compile mode](https://github.com/vercel/next.js/blob/c0ae6f6ffdad865de660e897ecbeafda2bca78da/docs/02-app/02-api-reference/08-next-cli.mdx#L189) locally: